 Smart Print enables everyone to print from laptops, phones, or tablets on the go.
 To submit a print job, COD students and Faculty/Staff members need to email their documents to [email protected] or [email protected] from their COD accounts.

 For community users, the recipients are the same.
 Community members just need to remember to send files from the personal e-mail address connected to your SmartPrint account.

 All users can use the cash kiosk in the Library Print Center to add money to accounts using paper money (coins not accepted).
 The kiosk will not provide change.
 The minimum amount of fund that can be added using the cash kiosk is $1.

 The Library has a high speed book scanner available to use for free.
 The scanner has a touch-and-view monitor with a two-button interface and a SmartDock, which is used to transfer images wirelessly to smartphones and tablets.
 Users can scan documents to searchable PDF, JPEG, PNG, and RTF file formats and save their files on a USB flash drive or send them to e-mail or cloud storage services.

-The Library offers a variety of assistive technologies for our patrons with special needs.
-Please refer to the Library Services for Special Needs page for a complete list of these services.
+The Library offers a variety of assistive technologies for our patrons with disabilities.
+Please refer to the Library's Accessible & Assistive Services page for a complete list of these resources.